 I did my undergraduate study at Institute of Particle and Nuclear Physics of Charles University in Prague in 2008.
 I got the PhD degree from Princeton University in 2013 under the supervision of Nima Arkani-Hamed.
 Then I was a Prize postdoctoral fellow at Walter Burke Institute at Caltech.
 In 2015 I started as an assistant professor and founding member of QMAP at UC Davis.

 My research interests are: quantum field theory, supersymmetry, and string theory.
 I am working on exploring new mathematical structures in scattering amplitudes, mainly in the context of maximally supersymmetric gauge theory and gravity.
-Recently, we found that in the planar limit of N=4 Super Yang-Mills theory the amplitudes can be calculated as volumes of Amplituhedron (see nice review in Quanta magazine or the new-scientist).
+Recently, we found that in the planar limit of N=4 Super Yang-Mills theory the amplitudes can be calculated as volumes of Amplituhedron (see nice review in Quanta magazine or the New Scientist).
 Currently I am working on the extension of this picture to other quantum field theories.

 Research: My CV and list of publications.
 Recently, I have been working on the further mathematical understanding of the amplituhedron which resulted in a paper with Nima Arkani-Hamed and Hugh Thomas.
 In another paper with Jake Bourjaily and Enrico Herrmann we used a refined version of unitarity methods to calculate higher loop integrands in planar N=4 SYM theory.
-In the other project I looked on vector effective field theories from the amplitudes perspective and we found Born-Infeld as a special theory.
+In the other project I looked at vector effective field theories from the amplitudes perspective and we found Born-Infeld as a special theory.

 Department of Physics,